UOA-COMPSCI719-S2-2023/project-group-lustrous-lynxes/README.md

 **4**  `Users can choose a dark or light theme`

+**5**   `User can see another user's details`
+        - This is accessed by clicking the author's name on the full article page.

 All extra features are marked **extra** in the information below

 An account has been created for you to test functionality.